abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-1-azure-arc-servers/Getting-Started-V2.md

 - Basic understanding of Azure Kubernetes Service and managing workloads within them.
 - Experience with Azure cloud services, including how to navigate the Azure portal.
-- Basic knowledge Azure Arc.
+- Basic knowledge of Azure Arc.
 - Knowledge of Microsoft Sentinel for threat detection and security monitoring.
-- Basic knowledge of GitOps .
+- Basic knowledge of GitOps.

 ## Architecture